 In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with an electric mixer, beat the butter and lime zest on medium-high speed until light and fluffy, about 4 minutes.

-Add the confectioners sugar, tequila, and lime juice and beat until well combined.
-Add a pinch of salt, turn mixer back up to medium-high speed and beat the mixture for an additional 3-5 minutes until the buttercream is fluffy.
+Add the Confectioners Sugar, tequila, and lime juice and beat until well combined.
+Add a pinch of salt, turn the mixer back up to medium-high speed, and beat the mixture for an additional 3-5 minutes until the buttercream is fluffy.
 If needed, add in a little more lime juice 1 teaspoon at a time until you reach your desired consistency.
-If buttercream is too runny, add powdered sugar 1 tablespoon at a time.
+If the buttercream is too runny, add powdered sugar 1 tablespoon at a time.

 Transfer the tequila lime buttercream into a pastry bag.
 Pair each macaron shell with another of a similar size and then fill the macarons, gently sandwiching together.
 Store the filled macarons in an airtight container in the fridge for up to 5 days and bring back to room temperature before enjoying.